Rano Karno: Early life

+Entertainment career

-His habit of reading later helped him to land his first acting job.
+Karno's habit of reading later helped him to land his first acting job.
 At the age of ten, he attended an audition for a film production of Malin Kundang and, displeased with the changes to the story, blurted out "That's not how the story goes."
 The director, impressed with Karno's knowledge of the story, cast him.
 At first, his father did not support his choice as the elder Noer was worried that Karno would continue to be poor.

 After Malin Kundang, in 1972 Karno starred in the film adaptation of Si Doel Anak Betawi (Doel, the Betawi Child).
 After the film's success, Karno starred in several other films, including Rio Anakku (Rio, My Child; 1974) and Di Mana Kau Ibu?
 (Where Are You Mother?; 1974).
 In 1979, he starred as Galih in Arizal's film Gita Cinta dari SMA (Love Song from High School); for a period after the film, he was rumoured to be dating his costar, Yessi Gusman.

-In 1990, Karno switched to directing; his serial adaptation of Si Doel Anak Betawi, although initially refused by studios for being too "provincial", was highly successful and ran for six seasons.
-From 1997 to 2002, he served as a member of the People's Consultative Assembly, and from 2002 to 2007, Karno served as UNICEF Goodwill Ambassador, promoting literacy.
+In 1990, Karno switched to directing; his serial adaptation of Si Doel Anak Betawi (titled Si Doel Anak Sekolahan), although initially refused by studios for being too "provincial", was highly successful and ran for six seasons.